studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/angular/utils/pipes/highlight/index.md

 ---
-keyword: HighlightPipePage
+keyword: NgxHighlightPipePage
 ---

-The HighlightPipe will select a piece of text and wrap it in a new element.
+The NgxHighlightPipe will select a piece of text and wrap it in a new element.

 By default it will:
 * search for matches regardless of accents